 - Job aids that can be printed or downloaded

 - A Product Knowledge Manual that can be accessed digitally

 JIT training tools are designed for specific needs and easily transferable knowledge.
-Think of them as TikToks – they’re short and convey content to the audience immediately.
+Think of them as TikTok reels – they are short and convey content to the audience immediately.